Bizerte-Sidi Ahmed Air Base: World War II

+During World War II it was a German air base until 16 November 1942 when it was the target of an American bombing raid led by Theodore Van Kirk as a threat to Operation Torch.

-During World War II it was used by the United States Army Air Forces Twelfth Air Force during the North African Campaign.
+It was then used by the United States Army Air Forces Twelfth Air Force during the North African Campaign.
 It was known as Bizerte Airfield.
 Several Allied units used the base in 1943.
 It was a heavy bomber airfield used by B-17 Flying Fortress strategic bombers of the 2d Bombardment Group, between 2 and 9 December 1943.
-There was a major air depot co-located at Sidi Ahmen.
+There was a major air depot co-located at Sidi Ahmed.

 Post-World War II

 AFRICOM secretly operates a drone base at Bizerte-Sidi Ahmed Air Base.